Norman Krim: Raytheon Semiconductor Products

-Although the Belmont Boulevard did not sell well, he later was given another challenge by Laurence Marshall the head of Raytheon to start making semiconductor products.
-Under his direction Raytheon became a leader in making hearing aid transistors.
+Although the Belmont Boulevard did not sell well, he later was given another challenge by Laurence Marshall, the head of Raytheon, to start making semiconductor products.
+Under his direction, Raytheon became a leader in making hearing aid transistors.
 A Time article in 1953 stated, "This little device, a single speck of germanium, is smaller than a paper clip and works perfectly at one-tenth the power needed by the smallest vacuum tube.
 Today, much of Raytheon’s transistor output goes to America's hearing aid industry."
-The hearing aid was first mass-produced consumer electronics to be miniaturized.
+The hearing aid was the first mass-produced consumer electronic device to be miniaturized.
 By 1948 Raytheon had 98% of the hearing aid tube market.
-Because of the invention transistor by Bell Labs in 1948, Raytheon, under Krim's direction started making transistors for hearing aids.
-Their first transistor product was the CK703 point contact transistor.
+Because of the invention of the transistor by Bell Labs in 1948, Raytheon, under Krim's direction, started making transistors for hearing aids.
+Their first transistor product was the CK703 point-contact transistor.
 His successes in Raytheon's Semiconductor Products allowed him to become Vice President of Receiving, Cathode Ray Tubes and Semiconductor Division.

-He is particularly known for developing the first mass-production alloy junction transistor and used the fallouts or transistors that did not meet specifications as transistors to be sold at a much lower cost, the CK721 and CK722.
-Raytheon quickly moved into alloy junction transistor because of the lower noise, more rugged and lend itself to mass production, compared to point contact transistor.
-Establishing a tradition that would become a distinctive feature of early transistors, these (CK722) were production drop-outs from another transistor line, the CK721, that did not pass test criteria for the CK718 hearing aid transistor (the main product).
-However they could be sold at a much lower cost as a lower specification product.
-This concept help start a new market for transistors, the experimenter and hobby line.
-Seeing this window of opportunity Krim linked up with Radio Shack to market the hobby grade transistors.
+He is particularly known for developing the first mass-production alloy-junction transistor and used the fallouts or transistors that did not meet specifications as transistors to be sold at a much lower cost, the CK721 and CK722.
+Raytheon quickly moved into alloy-junction transistors because they were lower noise, more rugged, and lent themselves to mass production compared to point-contact transistors.
+Establishing a tradition that would become a distinctive feature of early transistors, these (CK722) were production dropouts from another transistor line, the CK721, that did not pass test criteria for the CK718 hearing aid transistor (the main product).
+However, they could be sold at a much lower cost as a lower specification product.
+This concept helped start a new market for transistors, the experimenter and hobby line.
+Seeing this window of opportunity, Krim linked up with Radio Shack to market the hobby-grade transistors.
 Other manufacturers followed soon after.